GoogleCloudPlatform/mqtt-cloud-pubsub-connector/README.md

 containerized instances of Mosquitto (an open-source MQTT broker) and the Cloud Pub/Sub emulator to simulate a runtime environment.

-You can run the test suite either from Visual Studio Code, or from the command line, after cloning this repository.
+You can run the test suite either from Visual Studio Code, or from the command-line, after cloning this repository.

-#### Run tests from Visual Studio Code
+#### Run Java unit and integration tests from Visual Studio Code

 To run tests from Visual Studio Code: